EuropeanForestInstitute/tradeflows/README.md

 ### TODO by order of ease / importance
+in the server function,
+add a parameter to the loadcomtrade_bycode function to render this optional log validataion status of jsonfiles with fileConn<-file("output.txt") writeLines(c("Hello","World"), fileConn) close(fileConn)

+* Use aesthetic to make points more transparent on a coutry * contry grid display trade volume as alpha level. see also docs/development/ggplot2
 * use package options, inspired by the devtools or knitr package "Devtools uses the following options to configure behaviour:..."
 * Time plot of HS by quantity, weight or value data (ggplot gant chart) to